Sonic & Knuckles

 A short "Game Clear" jingle heard by playing sound 32 in the Sound Test.
-Though Sonic 3 used this sound ID for its own jingle played after defeating the final boss, it isn't used in Sonic & Knuckles at all.
+Though Sonic 3 used this sound ID for its own jingle played after defeating Big Arm, it isn't used in Sonic & Knuckles at all.
 A longer version of this jingle can be heard at the end of the credits medley, though.

 There are a few acts that go unused.

 The True Doomsday Act 2

 Contrary to what the level select would lead you to believe, the real Doomsday Act 2 is inaccessible by normal means (unless a glitch is used or using patch code FFFE10:0C01).
 The level is basically empty except for some chunks off-screen.
 Super Sonic dies shortly after transformation due to being given 0 rings at the start of the level.

 Basically the same as the regular version.

 The only major difference is the different spawn point, which is inside a wall.